Exercise and Diabetes

 Diet along with exercise has positive effects for those who have diabetes.
 It can lower blood sugar levels, improve insulin sensitivity and strengthen the heart.

 Exercise demonstrates positive effects on both the cardiovascular and pulmonary systems by assisting to oxygenate the blood.
-These systems are both directly affected by diabetes.
+These systems are both directly affected by diabetes and other chronic conditions.
 The cardiovascular system is affected by a decrease in the diameter of arteries, due to an increase of fat deposits creating stress to the pulmonary system.
 When cardiac output is increased through exercise, the respiration rate also increases to properly oxygenate the blood.

 This entire cycle is caused by the increased blood-glucose levels in a diabetic patient.
 An increase of glucose in the body’s vascular system, and the inability to absorb it, leads to many complications including an increased amount of sorbitol that is deposited around nerve cells.
 This can cause diabetic neuropathy, which is damage to the nerves of the body.
 Sorbitol is a sugar alcohol that is often used to sweeten many processed foods, including frozen desserts, baked goods, sugar-free candies and chewing gum.